kenmoini/grain-tower/README.md

 If deploying an OpenShift cluster, you'll need an OpenShift Pull Secret: https://console.redhat.com/openshift/install/pull-secret

+Store it in `~/rh-ocp-pull-secret.json`

 ---

 ## Getting Started

-The primary entry point of this automation collection is via `./bootstrap.yaml` and a set of variable definitions to control what workloads are being deployed in tandem.
-You can deploy the workloads individually and directly via their `deploy.yaml` files as well.
+The primary entry point of this automation collection is via `./deploy.yaml` or `./destroy.yaml` and a set of variable definitions to control what workloads are being deployed in tandem.

 ## Using via Ansible CLI